-DWWA judge profile: Paolo Basso - Decanter
+DWWA Regional Chair for Switzerland: Paolo Basso - Decanter

-Paolo Basso is joint Regional Chair for Piedmont and Switzerland at the Decanter World Wine Awards (DWWA)
+Paolo Basso is Regional Chair for Switzerland at the Decanter World Wine Awards (DWWA) 2019.

 Paolo Basso

-He started his wine career as a sommelier in Switzerland, which he followed up by gaining professional experience with a leading Swiss-based fine and rare wines trader, where he focused on the wines of Burgundy and Bordeaux.
+Swiss-Italian Paolo Basso was named Best Sommelier of the World in 2013.
+He started his wine career as a sommelier in Switzerland and gained experience with a leading Swiss-based fine and rare wines trader, where he focused on the wines of Burgundy and Bordeaux.

-At present, Basso runs his own wine consultancy company, Paolo Basso Wine, and is a familiar name on the sommelier competition circuit.
+Basso is now a wine trader and consultant through his own company Paolo Basso Wine, based in Lugano, Switzerland, as well as a wine producer – his first own-label red was dedicated to his daughter: Il Rosso di Chiara.

+Since 2014 he has been in charge of the wine selection for Air France and he is a member of the technical committee of the International Sommelier Association.

-He has won many awards, including Best Sommelier of Switzerland 1997 and Best Sommelier of Europe 2010, and is one of just five sommeliers who hold both the European and world titles.
-Basso was first a DWWA judge in 2011.
+He has won many awards – including Best Sommelier of Switzerland 1997 and Best Sommelier of Europe 2010 – and is one of just six sommeliers to hold both the European and World titles.

+In 2018, Glion Institute of Higher Education, a world-leading hospitality management institution, granted Basso an honorary degree, in recognition of his achievements in oenology and the wider field of hospitality.

 Follow Paolo on Twitter at @BassoSommelier